 VT Measure ID Medicare Shared Savings Program Measure ID Measure Name Nationally Recognized/ Endorsed Included in HSA Profile?
 Measure Description Core-13 Appropriate Testing for Children with Pharyngitis NQF #0002 Pediatric Percentage of children 2-18 years who were diagnosed with pharyngitis, dispensed an antibiotic and received a group A strep test for the episode.
 Core-14 Childhood Immunization Status (Combo 10) NQF #0038, HEDIS measure No The percentage of children 2 years who had each of nine key vaccinations (e.g., MMR, HiB, HepB, etc.).
 Core-15 Pediatric Weight Assessment and Counseling NQF #0024 No The percentage of members 3-17 years who had an outpatient visit with a PCP or OB/GYN and who had evidence of BMI percentile documentation, counseling for nutrition, and counseling for physical activity.
-Core-16 MSSP-22,-23,-24,-25,-26 Diabetes Composite (D5) (All-or-Nothing Scoring): Hemoglobin A1c control (<%%), LDL control (<100), Blood Pressure <140/90, Tobacco Non-Use, Aspirin Use NQF #0729 (composite) Adult (a) MSSP-22: Percentage of patients 18-75 years with diabetes who had HbA1c <8% at most recent visit; (b) MSSP-23: Percentage of patients 18-75 years with diabetes who had LDL <100 mg/dL at most recent visit; (c) MSSP-24: Percentage of patients 18-75 years with diabetes who had blood pressure <140/90 at most recent visit; (d) MSSP-25: Percentage of patients 18-75 years with diabetes who were identified as a non-user of tobacco in measurement year; (e) MSSP-26: Percentage of patients 18-75 years with diabetes and IVF who used aspirin daily - Aspirin use was not included as part of the profile composite.
-Core-17 MSSP-27 Diabetes Mellitus: Hemoglobin A1c Poor Control (>9%) NQF #0059, NCQA Adult Percentage of patients 18-75 years with diabetes whose HbA1c was in poor control >9%.
+Core-17 MSSP-27 Diabetes Mellitus: Hemoglobin A1c Poor Control (>9%) NQF #0059, NCQA Adult Percentage of members 18-75 years with diabetes whose HbA1c was in poor control >9%.
 Core-18 MSSP-19 Colorectal Cancer Screening NQF #0034, NCQA HEDIS measure No The percentage of members 50-75 years who had appropriate screening for colorectal cancer.
-Core-19 MSSP-18 Depression Screening and Follow-Up NQF #0418, CMS No Patients 12 years and older who had negative screening or positive screening for depression completed in the measurement year with an age-appropriate standardized tool.
+Core-19 MSSP-18 Depression Screening and Follow-Up NQF #0418, CMS No The percentage of members 12 years and older who had negative screening or positive screening for depression completed in the measurement year with an age-appropriate standardized tool.
 Follow-up for positive screening must be documented same day as screening.
-Core-20 MSSP-16 Adult Weight Screening and Follow-Up NQF #0421, CMS No Patients 18 years and older who had BMI calculated during the last visit in the measurement year or within the prior 6 months.
+Core-20 MSSP-16 Adult Weight Screening and Follow-Up NQF #0421, CMS No The percentage of members 18 years and older who had BMI calculated during the last visit in the measurement year or within the prior 6 months.
 In cases where the BMI is abnormal, a follow-up plan must be documented during the visit the BMI was calculated or within the prior 6 months.
-Core-21 Access to Care Composite NCQA No NCQA Survey - percentage of patients who could get appointments or answers to questions from providers when needed.
-Core-22 Communication Composite NCQA No NCQA Survey - percentage of patients who felt they received good communication from providers.
-Core-23 Shared Decision-Making Composite NCQA No NCQA Survey - percentage of patients whose provider helped them make decisions about prescription medications.
-Core-24 Self-Management Support Composite NCQA No NCQA Survey - percentage of patients whose provider talked to them about specific health goals and barriers.
-Core-25 Comprehensiveness Composite NCQA No NCQA Survey - percentage of patients whose provider talked to them about depression, stress, and other mental health issues.
-Core-26 Office Staff Composite NCQA No NCQA Survey - percentage of patients who found the clerks and receptionists at their provider's office to be helpful and courteous.
+Core-21 Access to Care Composite NCQA No NCQA Survey - percentage of members who could get appointments or answers to questions from providers when needed.
+Core-22 Communication Composite NCQA No NCQA Survey - percentage of members who felt they received good communication from providers.
+Core-23 Shared Decision-Making Composite NCQA No NCQA Survey - percentage of members whose provider helped them make decisions about prescription medications.
+Core-24 Self-Management Support Composite NCQA No NCQA Survey - percentage of members whose provider talked to them about specific health goals and barriers.
+Core-25 Comprehensiveness Composite NCQA No NCQA Survey - percentage of members whose provider talked to them about depression, stress, and other mental health issues.
+Core-26 Office Staff Composite NCQA No NCQA Survey - percentage of members who found the clerks and receptionists at their provider's office to be helpful and courteous.
+Core-27 Information Composite NCQA No NCQA Survey - percentage of members who received information from their provider about what to do if care was needed in the off hours and reminders between visits.